Net Energy Metering (NEM) FAQ

 NEM customers are required to take service on a Time-of-Use (TOU) rate.
 If you are not already on a TOU rate, your account will be defaulted to TOU-D-4-9.
 To learn more about the available TOU rate options, please click here.

-Although processing times may vary based on application volume, simple and standard interconnection requests that are received with all required documentation can typically receive PTO within a couple of business days.
-Complex interconnection requests will need more time to process as they require additional technical and engineering review.
+Although processing times may vary based on application volume, simple and standard (solar-only) interconnection requests that have all the correct information and required documents, may receive Permission to Operate within 10 business days.
+Complex interconnection requests, i.e., paired storage or non-standard metering, will need more time to process as they require additional technical and engineering review.

 We strongly recommend that you or your contractor submit the application, Single Line Diagram, signed Interconnection Agreement, final electrical permit approval issued by the local building department, and any other applicable documentation all at once to expedite the review of your interconnection request.
 This allows ample time for us to evaluate program eligibility, conduct a technical review of the proposed system and initiate a meter change, if necessary.
 If a meter change is required, we will arrange the installation with our local planning department before PTO is issued.

 To protect consumers installing solar electric systems and participating in the NEM program, the California Public Utilities Commission (CPUC) and the State Legislature have put into place measures designed to help customers make a more fully informed decision about installing solar on their single-family homes.
-These measures include a requirement that solar consumers review and sign a Solar Consumer Protection Guide that ensures the consumer knows their rights and has enough information regarding the various factors they should consider when installing solar at their home.
-This requirement does not apply to self-install or new construction projects.
+These measures include a requirement that solar consumers review and sign a Solar Consumer Protection Guide that ensures the consumer knows their rights and have enough information regarding the several factors they should consider when installing solar at their homes.
+This requirement does not apply to self-installation or new construction projects.

 The Service Account holder should sign and initial the Consumer Protection Guide.
 If the name on the contract, consumer guide and NEM agreement are not the same across all three documents, SCE will require an explanation of the relationship between the parties signing each document uploaded with the consumer guide.